The Official BBC Children in Need Medley: History

-According to a news interview, Kay conceptualized the single while working with the director.
-The director said that he would "love to do something like that" but he and Kay regarded it mostly as a joke.
+According to a news interview, Kay conceptualised the single while working with animation director Tim Harper.
+Harper said that he would "love to do something like that" but he and Kay regarded it mostly as a joke.

 After some time away from the subject, Kay brought it up again, this time with the actual intent to produce it.
-The director said that he and Kay "just sat down one lunchtime and wrote a list", with as many characters recorded on it as they could think of from their childhoods, as well as some modern favourites and US cartoon characters.
+Tim Harper said that he and Kay "just sat down one lunchtime and wrote a list", with as many characters recorded on it as they could think of from their childhoods, as well as some modern favourites and US cartoon characters.
 The song was recorded at Hullabaloo Studios by the Voice and Music Company.

 The project was carried out in top secret at the request of executive producer Kay.
 Celebrities and voice artists who voiced characters' original vocals were brought in without being told details of the project.
-When contacted by Cartoon Network Studios, Casey Kasem agreed to take part on the condition that Shaggy was shown to be a vegetarian and asked not to be given credit as he was officially retired.
+When contacted by Cartoon Network Studios, Casey Kasem agreed to take part on the condition that Shaggy Rogers was shown to be a vegetarian and asked not to be given credit as he was officially retired.

-The project took 132 hours to mix the vocals of the seven songs, eight months to animate, and around two years in total.
+The project took 5 and a half days to mix the vocals of the seven songs, eight months to animate, and around two years in total.
 Many of the original character models had been packed away, given to museums or cremated.
 Where possible the originals were found and transported to Chapman Studios in Altrincham from all over the world.
 In cases where the original models no longer existed, such as the characters from Camberwick Green and Trumpton, new copies of the original models were created.

 Because permission was not given by Royal Mail to use their more up to date logo, Postman Pat's van was a modified design with only the number plate PAT 4.

 The single raised at least £170,000 for Children in Need after more than 265,000 CD, DVD and download sales by mid-December 2009.